 - Universal Express Pass: Available for purchase online or in the parks, allowing one person one ride on each attraction which participates in Universal Express.

 - Universal Express Unlimited: Available for purchase online (bundled with admission) or in the parks, allowing one person an unlimited number of rides on any attraction which participates in Universal Express

-- On-site Hotel Universal Express Unlimited Pass: Included for Universal Resort Hotel guests (except those at the upcoming Cabana Bay Resort, which opens in early 2014) at no extra cost, allowing each person staying on-site an unlimited number of rides on any attraction which participates in Universal Express
+- On-site Hotel Universal Express Unlimited Pass: Included for Universal Resort Hotel guests (except those at the Cabana Bay Beach Resort) at no extra cost, allowing each person staying on-site an unlimited number of rides on any attraction which participates in Universal Express